 Resources for Tax Return Mailing and Delivery

 You worked hard on your business or personal tax return, and you want to make sure it gets to the IRS - on time, of course.
 Check the tax return due date for the type of taxes you pay, and remember that the exact date changes each year, depending on whether it falls on a weekday, holiday, or weekend.

 Here are the due dates for the returns, which have already passed for tax year 2018:

 - For sole proprietors and single-member LLCs filing Schedule C along with their personal tax returns for 2018, the due date is April 15, 2019.

-- For partnerships, S corporations, and multiple-member LLC's, the partnership return Form 1065 for 2017 is due March 15, 2018, and don't forget to include your Schedule K-1 along with your personal tax return.
-NOTE: This is a new earlier filing deadline, beginning with the 2016 tax year (filing in 2017).
+- For partnerships, S corporations, and multiple-member LLC's, the partnership return Form 1065 for 2018 is due March 15, 2019, and don't forget to include your Schedule K-1 along with your personal tax return.

-- For corporations with a December 31 year end, your 2017 corporate tax return is due April 17, 2018.
+- For corporations with a December 31 year end, your 2018 corporate tax return is due April 15, 2019.
 Corporations file Form 1120 and S Corporations file Form 1120-S. If your corporation doesn't have a December 31 year end, the return is due on the 15th day of the fourth month after your year-end date.